 trace the garment’s history.

-To bring transparency to the fashion supply chain and enable both brands and consumers to make educated decisions.
+To bring transparency to the fashion supply chain and enable both brands and consumers to act based on facts.

-- Engaged Fujitsu for Blockchain development and future managed services
+- Engaged Fujitsu for Blockchain development and managed services

-- Brand owners and retailers now have insight into their supply chains which makes them prepared for future legislation regarding compliance
+- Brand owners and retailers now have insight into their supply chains which makes them prepared for future due diligence legislation

-- Consumers can scan QR codes in-store to check the garment’
+- Consumers can scan QR codes in-store to check the garment’s journey

-- Ethical and environmental issues can be revealed and acted upon
+- Social and environmental issues can be revealed and mitigated

 About the customer